 - Queens' College

 As an undergraduate studying Peace, War, and Defense at the University of North Carolina at Chapel Hill, I researched arts and peace education and discovered the power of creativity in the classroom.
-I went on to work as a poet and educator, performing and teaching worldwide, a journalist, focusing on peace and conflict stories, and as Executive Director of a spoken word poetry and peace education non-profit.
+I went on to work as a poet and educator, performing and teaching around the world; a journalist, focusing on peace and conflict stories; and as Executive Director of a spoken word poetry and peace education non-profit.
 Eventually, this work led me to begin focusing on using education to address the critical problem of men’s violence against women.
-Through a fusion of arts and peace education, I co-created and taught a men’s violence prevention programme at UNC Chapel Hill.
-In recognition of my work, I was awarded a Rotary Peace Fellowship to the University of Bradford, where I received my MA with distinction.
-At Cambridge, my research seeks to illuminate the dynamics of arts-integrated approaches to men's violence prevention and explores the connections amongst arts-based approaches and the promotion and cultivation of more peaceful masculinities.
-Ultimately, this work seeks to support both the theorization of peaceful masculinities and contribute to ongoing practitioner efforts to reduce men’s violence against women.
-I am grateful and honoured to receive the Gates Cambridge Scholarship and I look forward to working with my fellow scholars.
+Through a fusion of arts and peace education, I co-created and taught a men’s violence prevention program at the University of North Carolina at Chapel Hill for several years.
+In recognition of this work, I was awarded a Rotary Peace Fellowship to the University of Bradford, where I received my MA with distinction.
+At Cambridge, my doctoral research examined the potential benefits, challenge, and risks of arts-integrated men's violence prevention education through interviews with educators and a year-long case study of one program.
+I am currently working in a post-doctoral role at the London School of Economics as a researcher in the Gender, Justice and Security Hub.

 North Carolina State University

 The University of North Carolina at Chapel Hill

 University of Bradford